mushroomhostage/RadioBeacon/README.md

 * radiobeacon.admin (op): Allows you to save/load/repair antennas

-RadioBeacon only adds one new command, /antennas.
-Players can use it to see the total number of antennas on the server, but no other information.
+RadioBeacon adds two new commands: /toggleradio for disabling/enabling per-player portable compass radios, and /antennas for fixed radio tower antennas.
+Players can use /antennas to see the total number of antennas on the server, but no other information.
 Ops (by default) can see detailed information.

 Subcommands: